Highlights of the Program

 University of Arizona

-• Examine fertilizer, irrigation, and salinity challenges unique to arid winter crop systems
+• Examining fertilizer, irrigation, and salinity challenges unique to arid winter crop systems

-• Learn how field trials evaluate fertilizers, biostimulants, and alternative nitrogen sources
+• Learning how field trials evaluate fertilizers, biostimulants, and alternative nitrogen sources

-• Understand how soil health and water efficiency strategies improve productivity in Yuma systems
+• Exploring how soil health and water efficiency strategies improve productivity in Yuma systems

 Q&A SESSION ON FERTILIZER STRATEGIES IN ARID WINTER CROPPING SYSTEMS